-Where we are today: There have been over 700 cases of COVID-19 in the City of Racine Public Health jurisdictions since March 18, 2020.
-The number of positive tests, as a proportion of total tests performed, ranges from 12 - 41%.
-The percentage of positive tests has continued to increase since May 1st.
-The 5-day rolling average, calculated since mid-May 2020, ranged from 18 - 32%.
-The case rate in the City of Racine Public Health jurisdictions is currently 969 per 100,000 residents which is a measure to compare populations of different sizes.
+Where we are today: There have been over 1,700 cases of COVID-19 in the City of Racine since March 18, 2020.
+The number of positive tests, as a proportion of daily total tests performed, ranges from 2 - 41%.
+While the daily percentage of positive tests has decreased significantly since early May, it has continued to fluctuate since mid-June and has risen in recent weeks.
+The 5-day rolling average, calculated since mid-May 2020, ranges from 2 - 31%.
+The case rate (a measure to compare the burden of disease across populations of different sizes) as of 7/22/2020 in Racine County was 240 new cases per 100,000 residents over the last two weeks.
+For the City of Racine, the case rate was 259 cases per 100,000 residents in the last two weeks.
+Both of these rates have risen sharply in recent weeks.